Twenty years later, three locals reflect on witnessing 9/11 and aftermath firsthand

 During that drive, Greene said there was a sense of fear, but also anxiety as they were ready to help.
 Once they got there, the team set up the kitchen around the corner from where the plane struck.

 Even 20 years later, Greene still has one striking image in his mind.
 There were probably 20 cars that were in parking spots around the area that had been there for a few days.
-Greene said he asked a military officer, who said he thought the cars belonged to those who died in the attack.
+Greene said he asked a military officer who said he thought those cars belonged to those who died in the attack.

 “I will never forget that,” Greene said.